StoneT2000/Dimensions/README.md

 AI Starter kits are suggested to contain at least two files, `agent.js` (or whichever extension matches your language) and [`myBot.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/myBot.js).
 It can be merged into one but for organization, splitting it up is better.

-[`agent.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/agent.js) should have a `AgentControl` class with some kind of asynchronous  `initialize, update` functions and a `endTurn` function.
+[`kit.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/kit.js) should have a `Agent` class with some kind of asynchronous  `initialize, update` functions and a `endTurn` function.

 `initialize` should have the agent wait for a line input from `stdin` (standard in) if anything is being sent to the agent through `match.send` in the `design` in `initialize(match)`.